 In some cases, despite blending mistakes in the sky, the image may look perfectly acceptable as it is.

 In cases where blending mistakes in the sky are noticeable, this can be fixed by altering the layer mask for the sky.

-First, chose the layer that is at infinity focus.
+First, choose the layer that is at infinity focus.
 Move it to the top of the layer stack, if it is not already there.
-Turning off visibility of the other layers will help you to see the exact layer mask that you are working with.
+Turning off the visibility of the other layers will help you to see the exact layer mask that you are working with.